Open Source Document Graph Database

 Schema First

-The flexible and extendable JSON schema syntax acts as a blueprint to model data and develop scalable applications.
+The flexible and extendable type-checked schema based on a JSON syntax acts as a blueprint to model data and develop scalable applications.

 Auto UI Generation

-Document frames for viewing, adding, and editing data are automatically generated from your schema.
+Document frames for creating, editing and viewing data are automatically generated from your schema.
+UI SDK tools make building front ends quick and easy.

 Git for Data